World Cup Favourites - Who Are The Favourites To Win The World Cup?

 In the midfield you’ve got Sergio Busquets, Isco, Koke, Thiago Alcantara, Andres Iniesta, and David Silva.

-Finally, up front you’ve got the choice of Diego Costa and Alvaro Morata, but both of these players could provide issues.
+Finally, up front you’ve got Diego Costa who got selected over Alvaro Morata.
 Costa hasn’t been playing a lot for Atletico Madrid after their transfer ban meant he couldn’t play until after January 1st.
-Alvaro Morata has also been struggling significantly for Chelsea.
-Both need to show some form, but who do you start in the first place?

 Regardless, Isco is the key man and if he plays like he did against Argentina, he scored a hat-trick, then Spain are dangerous.